 Despite learning early on in my journey that nutrition was going to be a challenge, I sensed the initial focus of my treatment was on getting rid of as much tumour bulk as possible and then controlling (stabilising) the disease through monitoring and surveillance.
 Clearly I’m happy about that!
 However, it eventually became clear that the impact of this constant treatment/controlling, meant that some of the less obvious signs of nutrient deficiency were potentially being missed.

 This is one of the key reasons I believe there is a gap in specialist follow on support for Neuroendocrine Cancer patients – at least in the UK.
-As I said in blog post ‘I may be stable but I still need support’, Neuroendocrine Cancer patients need specialist dietary and nutritional advice covering a much wider spectrum than most cancer patients.
-In this blog, I also suggested that there does not appear to be enough research into these issues leaving many patients working out their own strategies post diagnosis and treatment.
+As I said in my article ‘I may be stable but I still need support‘, Neuroendocrine Cancer patients need specialist dietary and nutritional advice covering a much wider spectrum than most cancer patients.
+In this post, I also suggested that there does not appear to be enough research or support into these issues leaving many patients working out their own strategies post diagnosis and treatment.
 However, I was delighted to see a study published in 2016 indicating a recognition of this problem.
-The paper (click here), which was sponsored by ENETS Centres of Excellence (CoE) in UK, concluded that “Given the frequency of patients identified at malnutrition risk using MUST (malnutrition universal screening tool) in our relatively large and diverse GEP-NET cohort and the clinical implications of detecting malnutrition early, we recommend routine use of malnutrition screening in all patients with GEP-NET, and particularly in patients who are treated with long-acting somatostatin analogues”.
+The paper (click here), which was sponsored by ENETS Centres of Excellence (CoE) in UK, concluded that “Given the frequency of patients identified at malnutrition risk using MUST (malnutrition universal screening tool) in our relatively large and diverse GEP-NET cohort and the clinical implications of detecting malnutrition early, we recommend routine use of malnutrition screening in all patients with GEP-NET, and particularly in patients who are treated with long-acting somatostatin analogues“.
 This amplifies the advice Tara has given many NET Patients in UK that regular blood checks of key vitamins at risk, particularly B12 and the fat-soluble ADEK (see more on this below).
 Even those patients with very healthy diets can still succumb to these issues.
 Looking at the vast number of forum posts on this subject, perhaps this is also a problem outside of UK?

 This is not just about what foods to avoid or eat in moderation, this is also about: